MonkeManX/monkemanx.github.io/content/articles/Aristotele_virtue_ethics.md

 tags: ["Philosophy"]
 ---

+{{< warning "Warning">}}
+I’m unhappy with some of the arguments presented here—particularly the claim that humans have a telos or function.
+Some of the phrasing is also problematic; for instance, where I referred to a "cognitivist perspective," I actually meant "Idealism," though even that term doesn’t quite work in its broader sense.
+Additionally, the structure of the text is weak.
+As such, the text needs to be reworked.
+Please keep this in mind while reading.
+{{< /warning >}}

 In this article, based on the book Nicomachean Ethics by Aristotle and the companion book from Cambridge, I aim to reconstruct the argument for virtue ethics from first principles—meaning from basic axioms—into a single, cohesive argument structure, which I failed to do so.

 The central thesis of this article is that by cultivating virtues, one attains a state of eudaimonia, a deep sense of happiness, which is equivalent to being good.